-Welfare Exemptions are given by the California Legislature to exempt property used exclusively for religious... or charitable purposes, and held in trust by nonprofit organizations operating for those purposes.
+Welfare Exemptions are given by the California Legislature to exempt property used exclusively for religious or charitable purposes, and held in trust by nonprofit organizations operating for those purposes.
 Parish rectories and convents are covered by this exemption.
-Welfare Exemption Claims are processed by Kathy Daniels of the Diocesan Finance Office.
-If you receive a Welfare Exemption Claim form from the county, please send them to Kathy as soon as possible.
+Welfare Exemption Claims are processed by the Diocesan Finance Office.
+If you receive a Welfare Exemption Claim form from the county, please send it to the Diocesan Finance Office as soon as possible.